(The original post of this piece is from July 2010 and was revised in 2015, again in July 2017 and now on June 24, 2018)

 On July 9, 1868, the states of Louisiana and South Carolina ratified the 14th Amendment to the U.S. Constitution, providing the necessary three-fourths of the states to adopt this very significant Amendment as part of the law of the land.

-One of the “Reconstruction Amendments” ratified in the wake of the Civil War, it had far-reaching consequences in American history, touching on every aspect of public and private life in America — from the schoolroom to the bedroom.
+One of the “Reconstruction Amendments” ratified in the wake of the Civil War, it had far-reaching consequences in American history, touching on many aspects of public and private life in America — from the schoolroom to the bedroom.
 And it still does.

 The first two sections of the Amendment read as follows.

-Its immediate impact was to give citizenship to “all persons born or naturalized in the United States,” which included former slaves.
-Creating national citizenship that was independent of state citizenship, the 14th Amendment reversed the 1857 Dred Scott decision which denied citizenship to most slaves.
+Its immediate impact was to give citizenship to “all persons born or naturalized in the United States,” which included formerly enslaved people.
+Creating national citizenship that was independent of state citizenship, the 14th Amendment reversed the 1857 Dred Scott decision which denied citizenship to the enslaved.

-Think of a controversial court decision in our history and chances are the 14th Amendment is involved.
-It has been invoked in such major decisions as Brown v.
+The 14th Amendment has been invoked in such major decisions as Brown v.
 Board of Education in 1954, which ended segregation of public schools; Roe v.
 Wade (1973), which disallowed most existing restrictions on abortion; and Loving v.
 Virginia (1967), which ended race-based restrictions on marriage in America.
 It also provided the Constitutional authority for many of the most important pieces of civil rights legislation passed in the 1960s.
 And the 14th Amendment has been central to the same-sex marriage debate.
 Here is an article from the National Constitution Center on 10 Supreme Court Cases about the 14th Amendment.

 And here are other resources on the 14th Amendment from the National Constitution Center’s Interactive Constitution.